givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![Screenshot of the Settings blade with all fields obscured.](media/image42.png "Settings blade")

-6. From the Explorer tree-view, expand your Subscription, then Storage Accounts until you see the Storage Account that is linked with Batch, expand Blob Containers and then double click on the container named fgrp-ffmpeg-input.
+6. From the Explorer tree-view, expand your Subscription, then Storage Accounts until you see the Storage Account that is linked with Batch, expand Blob Containers and then select the container named **fgrp-ffmpeg-input**.
 You should see a listing that includes the 10 MP4 files you previously uploaded.

     ![In Azure Storage Explorer, the tree view is expanded and the files display as previously described.](media/image43.png "Azure Storage Explorer")